You can use the

 When the optimization is not able to find a new valid result, the

 fxpopt function does not produce an

 OptimizationResult output.
-Invalid results are most often the result of
+Invalid results are most often the

 When the optimization is successful, you can explore several different implementations of your design that were found during the optimization process.
 Do not save the model until you are satisfied with the new design.
 Saving the model disables you from continuing to explore the other implementations.